spencershepard/mlops-aws-kubernetes/README.md

 ## DevOps/MLOps Template for AWS
 This repository is a template and demo for DevOps/MLOps on AWS using GitHub Actions and Terraform.
 It includes workflows for CI/CD, infrastructure provisioning, and deployment of applications to Kubernetes clusters.
+Additionally the infrastructure includes a Prometheus and Grafana stack for monitoring.

 ### Provisioning AWS Resources with Terraform
 Initiate the [terraform.yaml](.github/workflows/terraform.yaml) GitHub actions workflow to provision AWS resources using Terraform.
 This workflow can be triggered manually from the GitHub website.
 This workflow will: